SamySam0/BaBee/readme.md

 ## Defender Model
 The defender model is the agent trained to provide an optimal countermeasure on the quadrotor's attack.
-It is trained to maintain stability of the Nominal under attack, with as little energy cost as possible.
+It is trained to maintain the stability of the Nominal under attack, with as little energy cost as possible.

 ### Training & Evaluation
 The training of the Defender model is done in a very similar way as the Nominal.
 The two only differences are: